CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 # Combat Assists

+These are examples of [Assists](./../GeneralRules/Assists.md) that can be used in combat.

 ## Focused Shot (Advantage)

-This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Perception Core Skill.
+Usually achieved with the Perception Core Skill.

 While making a ranged attack, focus on a single opponent and target a weak point.
 Your Uses Per Round is reduced to 1 for the turn.

 ## Charge (Advantage) (Disadvantage to Dodge Rolls)

-This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Athletics Core Skill.
+Usually achieved with the Athletics Core Skill.

-If there is 10 ft between the character and opponent, they may add their momentum to their attack.
-This must be in a straight line, and once a charge is initiated as a portion of a character's movement, their directions must remain constant the entire round.
-Disadvantage to dodging ranged attacks.
+If there is 10 ft between the character and an opponent, they may add their momentum to their melee attack.
+The character charging must move in a straight line, and once a charge is initiated as a portion of a character's movement, their directions must remain constant the entire round.
+Disadvantage to Dodging while charging.

 ## Brace (Advantage versus Charge) (Disadvantage to Dodge Rolls)

-This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Lift Core Skill.
+Usually achieved with the Lift Core Skill.

 A brace is a move purely to counter a charge.
-Character gains Advantage versus charging opponents and charging opponents lose their Advantage.
+Character gains Advantage versus charging opponents and charging opponents lose their Advantage versus them.
 No movement can be used while bracing.
 Bracing uses the opponent's momentum against them, enabling a prepared defender to more easily stagger, trip or injure the charging opponent.

 ## Pack Tactics

-This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved by two or more characters with a Teamwork Vocation (Like Pack Hunter or Soldier) or the Communication Core Skill.
+Usually achieved by two or more characters with a Teamwork Vocation (Like Pack Hunter or Soldier) or the Communication Core Skill.

 When two or more allies make a melee combat roll against the same opponent, they can coordinate their attacks.
 If the assist is successful, one charater can attack and draw the opponents attention.
-While the main character draws attention and not incapacitated, the opponent gains the Off-Guard combat Modifier (Disadvantage) against allies attacking with melee combat rolls.
+While the main character draws attention and not incapacitated, the opponent gains the Off-Guard combat Modifier (Disadvantage) against allies attacking.